How to Leverage Downtime to Reevaluate EVERYTHING… PART ONE: Take Inventory

 - Now, after the deep dive on what it felt like to experience you before, close your eyes, see and feel yourself as you want to be moving forward.
 Write down the things you want to say those you love, the way you want people to feel after they encounter you randomly or after spending quality time with you.
 Strip yourself of the superficial and get into the essence of humanity.
 Write down what you would say to yourself after you made it through this time and did this inner work.
 How are you making the world a better place by being who you were truly meant to be?
 Drawing a blank?
 Don’t worry, we will go deeper into this in the next part of the series!

 This work should be fun, but sometimes these directives will bring up a variety of emotions.
 Ride with them, but don’t beat yourself up.
 If stuff comes up that you regret, instead of using it as a reason to beat yourself up, use it as a stepping stone for growth.
 Acknowledge mistakes.
 Forgive yourself because life is about learning from mistakes, so if you’ve made a few, that means you are living.
 And if others have made a few, forgive them and let it go.
 If you need to sprinkle around a few apologies, by all means, have at it.
 What could be better during times like these?

 Hang in there, friends.
 I know this is an uncertain time, but let’s stay focused on growth and love.
 If you think about nature after a fire has burned down all the trees, nature doesn’t stop.
 Through her love, she sprouts new leaves and keeps growing the good stuff.

-Stay tuned for PART TWO: BREAKING DOWN THE BLINDSPOTS
+Next up is PART TWO: BREAKING DOWN THE BLINDSPOTS